isc-projects/stork/doc/user/usage.rst

 These tables show the currently available versions of ISC Kea, BIND 9, and Stork software that may be used in your Stork deployment.
 They contain links to the software documentation and release notes.
-There are release dates and ``EoL Date`` for stable releases.
+There are release dates and ``EoL Date`` (End of Life date) for stable releases.
 Links to packages and tarballs downloads are also provided.

 The tables may present different types of releases described with the following terms: